JustKiddingCode/arpoc/docs/admin/writing_rules.rst

 List statements are supported like in Python, but limited to only flat lists.
 So '["elem1", "elem2", "elem3"]' is supported, '["elem1,["elem2","elem3"]]' not.
+Dictionaries are supported, but keys are limited to word characters (a-z, A-Z, 0-9,_).
+Access to dictionaries looks like this: `access.headers.authorization`.
+Here the first dot is the usual attribute getter (access, subject, object, environment), the second goes one level deeper in the dictionary.
+The statement gets translated into `access['headers']['authorization']`.

 Comparison Operators